mattpe/ucad/04-express.md

 <https://expressjs.com/>

->Fast, unopinionated, minimalist web framework for Node.js
+>Fast, unopinionated, minimalist (and most popular) web framework for Node.js

-Express provides a robust web application feature set and many [other popular frameworks](https://expressjs.com/en/resources/frameworks.html) are built on top of the Express framework.
+Express provides a robust set of features for web and mobile applications and is often used to build REST APIs.
+It is a thin layer built on top of Node.js that provides utility for many common tasks, such as routing and handling requests and responses.

 ## Installation